vijayvulava/geochem/_sources/21Energy.md

 ### A Pond Analogy

 Heat and work are forms of energy that are transferred in different ways.
 Suppose we consider the water in a deep pond.
-The amount of water in the pond is quite large but finite and could be measured; it corresponds to a system's *internal energy*, $U$.
+The water in the pond is quite large but finite and could be measured; it corresponds to a system's *internal energy*, $U$.

 ```{figure} /assets/PondAnalogy.png
 ---